frdedynamics/robotics-lab-documentation/source/texts/dat160-syllabus.rst

 ***************************************
 DAT160 ROS Syllabus
 ***************************************
-The main objectives of the ROS teaching for DAT160 are that students get experience with programming robots with ROS, and a platform for applying robot intelligence related algorithms (path finding, AR tag reading, navigation, SLAM etc.).
+The objectives of the ROS teaching for DAT160 are that students get experience with programming robots with ROS, and a platform for applying robot intelligence related algorithms (path finding, AR tag reading, navigation, SLAM etc.).

-It is a mobile-robots centered collection that enables students to get to know the ROS environment, control multiple robots in the same simulation environment, and be competent in effective problem solving in a semester project (competition).
+It is a mobile-robot centered collection that enables students to get to know the ROS environment, control multiple robots in the same simulation environment, and be competent in effective problem solving in a semester project (competition).

 **Get ready for ROS:**